-This recipe is not only easy but packed full of flavour.
+This recipe for roast chicken with butter and herbs is not only easy but packed full of flavour.

 - 1 whole chicken

 - 3 rosemary sprigs

 - 1 onion, quartered

 - 3 garlic cloves, minced

 - 1 tbsp parsley, finely chopped

 - 1/2 tsp each salt and black pepper

 - Take the chicken out of the fridge 30 minutes before cooking.